juan1410/cse15l-lab-reports/labreport1.md

   > Are you sure you want to continue connecting (yes/no/[fingerprint])?**
 - Type 'yes' and hit enter.
 Then your terminal should now ask for a password which is the password for your specific course account.
 Once you enter your password, your terminal should now look something similar to this:
 ![Image](Terminal.png)
+- You are now connected to a remote server!

 ## STEP 3: Trying Some Commands
 -